bzed/bzed-letsencrypt/README.md

 You need to provide an appropriate hook script for letsencryt.sh, The default is to use the DNS-01 challenge, but if you hook supports it you could also create the necessary files for http-01.

+Let’s Encrypt is a trademark of the Internet Security Research Group.
+All rights reserved.

 ## Setup